devynwaitt/devynwaitt.github.io/README.md

 or

-How nice it is to kiss soft lips,
+how nice it is to kiss soft lips,

 or

-Whether or not you are working on things that you feel are important.
+whether or not you are working on things that you believe are important.

-xoxox
+xoxo
 devyn